 - Rabies still poses a significant public health problem in many countries in Asia and Africa where 95% of all human deaths from rabies occur.
 Post-exposure treatment (PET) using rabies vaccine with or without rabies immunoglobulin (HRIG) is highly effective in preventing disease if given correctly and promptly after exposure

 - The UK has been free of rabies in terrestrial animals since 1922.
 However, European Bat Lyssavirus 2 (EBLV2), a rabies-like virus, has been found in Daubenton's bats (Myotis daubentonii) across the UK

 - Further information, guidance and the risk assessment form are available on the rabies pages of the PHE website

-- Individual risk assessment of potential rabies prone exposures should be undertaken as soon as possible, so that post-exposure treatment (PET) can be initiated if required.
+- Individual risk assessment of potential rabies prone exposures should be undertaken promptly, so that post-exposure treatment (PET) can be initiated if required.
 Although treatment should be started promptly, initiating rabies PET is not a medical emergency, and can often wait until the next day.
-In complex cases, treatment can be initiated and further advice sought from consultants at the PHE Rabies and Immunoglobulin Service/Virus Reference Department on the next working day
+In complex cases, treatment can be initiated and further advice sought from consultants within the Rabies and Immunoglobulin Service (RIgS) on the next working day